Team Ninja: Merger with Koei (2009–2013)

+Restructuring and Nioh (2013–present)

 In 2013, following a reconstructing of Koei Tecmo, Team Ninja would cease to exist internally, being renamed Koei Tecmo Ichigaya, with Yosuke Hayashi subsequently becoming Head of the Ichigaya Development Group.
 The developer was also split into two distinct development teams, one led by Ninja Gaiden Sigma director Yosuke Hayashi and one led by Fatal Frame producer Keisuke Kikuchi.

-In 2016, Team Ninja garnered public attention after their decision to not release Dead or Alive Xtreme 3 in North America or Europe, resulting in a controversy within the video game industry about the sexualised portrayal of female characters within their games.
-Sony Interactive Entertainment CEO Shuhei Yoshida said in a statement; "It's due to cultural differences.
-The West has its own thinking about how to depict women in games media which is different from Japan."
+Further restructuring at Koei Tecmo in 2016 resulted in Team Tachyon, the developers behind Quantum Theory as well as Rygar: The Battle of Argus being shut down.
+A large amount of developers were moved to Team Ninja.

 In 2017, Team Ninja released their new action role-playing game Nioh to great critical response.
 Nioh originally started development in 2004 at Koei, and was moved between multiple developers, such as Omega Force, before Koei approached Team Ninja after the merger in 2010 to help develop the game.
 When first presented with the project by Koei, Team Ninja staff were skeptic about the game's concept, citing the western protagonist in Sengoku-era Japan, as well as various mechanics.
 Despite these uncertainties, development was fully transferred to Team Ninja in 2012.

-In 2019 Team Ninja gained controversy, due to a livestream of Dead or Alive 6 at Evo Japan 2019 featuring gravure idols.
-The livestream was forcibly shut-down by the Evolution Championship Series, citing the stream being too explicit, and that it would go against the core values of the Esports organiser.
+The title would go on to receive multiple awards, and became Team Ninja's best-selling title.
 They released Marvel Ultimate Alliance 3: The Black Order for the Nintendo Switch in 2019 as well as Dead or Alive 6.
 Team Ninja released the prequel to Nioh, Nioh 2, in March 2020.
 A compilation of Ninja Gaiden series, dubbed Ninja Gaiden: Master Collection, released in June 2021.
 Team Ninja also developed Stranger of Paradise: Final Fantasy Origin, which released in 2022.

 As of 2022, Yosuke Hayashi had left Team Ninja to serve as the general manager of Koei Tecmo's entertainment division, with Fumihiko Yasuda replacing him as president.
 Wo Long: Fallen Dynasty was announced the same year, being produced by Team Ninja lead Fumihiko Yasuda, who led the development on Nioh and Nioh 2, as well as Masaaki Yamagiwa.
-Yamagiwa, who joined Team Ninja in 2021 after the closure of Sony's Japan Studio, was previously producer on Bloodborne.
-It is set to release in 2023.
+Yamagiwa, who joined Team Ninja in 2021 after the closure of Sony Interactive Entertainment's Japan Studio, was previously producer on Bloodborne.
+It released in 2023.
+Rise of the Rōnin, another collaboration with Sony, was released in 2024.

+Team Ninja celebrated its 30th anniversary in 2025.
+Ninja Gaiden 4 and Nioh 3 were subsequently revealed and due to release on October 21, 2025, and in early 2026 respectively for this occasion.